Skip to content

 Roof

-The two sloping roof planes meet a central ridge to form a saddle roof.
+The two sloping roof planes meet along a central ridge, forming a saddle roofSmall dormer structures and a pronounced fire-wall gable are also present.

 Roofscape